Deepi03/UserManagement/README.md

-This excercise add userName, emailId and provide facility to update/delete users
+This excercise used to add userName, emailId and provide facility to update/delete users.
+It also exhibits list of added users & number of users.